HerpDerpinstine/bHapticsLib/README.md

 # bHapticsLib
 An Open-Source C# Implementation of [bHaptics](https://www.bhaptics.com) Support.
-Special Thanks to [bHaptics](https://www.bhaptics.com) for making the bHaptics Gear as well as supporting me wherever needed! :D
+Special Thanks to [bHaptics](https://www.bhaptics.com) for making the bHaptics Gear as well as supporting the community wherever needed! :D

 - Discord: https://discord.gg/JDw423Wskf